sinkingpoint/clogger/docs/things_i_want_in_a_logging_system.md

 ## Features

- - reading from sources including kafka, udp, tcp (with optional tls), files, directories/globs, and straight from JournalD
+ - reading from sources including kafka, udp, tcp (with optional tls), files, directories/globs, and straight from JournalD, Docker, etc
  - writing to destinations including elasticsearch, kafka, and the same system
  - reading/writing in both JSON and Binary formats (capnp)
  - Extention mechanisms with Python to allow full control over log manipulation